adrissonGalvao/sales_insights/README.md

 	The percentage of sale of a product;
-	Generate the graphic sales chart for a stipulated product by date Generate percentage of sales by country graphic Generate graphic that shows the selling verdict in relation to the price.
+	Generate the graphic sales chart for a stipulated product by date Generate percentage of sales by country graphic Generate graphic that show the variation between sale and price.
 ```